sy-wada/blue_benchmark_with_transformers/README.md

 ![BIOSSES_hist](./img/biosses.png)
 [BIOSSES](https://tabilab.cmpe.boun.edu.tr/BIOSSES/) is a corpus of sentence pairs selected from the Biomedical Summarization Track Training Dataset in the biomedical domain ([Soğancıoğlu et al., 2017](#gsogancioglu)).
 #### Known problems
 The BIOSSES dataset is very small (only 16 sentence pairs in the development set).
-It causes unstable performance of fine-tuning, so in addition to epochs and learning rate, we try multiple random seeds (n=20) and adopt models in the top 50 (top 10%) on the development set.
+It causes unstable performance of fine-tuning, so in addition to epochs and learning rate, we run with different random seed (n=20) and adopt models in the top 50 (top 10%) on the development set.
 Then, we evaluate the mean of test scores on each model.
 ## Named entity recognition
 - The aim of the named entity recognition task is to predict mention spans given in the text.